BirajMainali/bulk-github-action-runner/README.md

 This project automates the execution of multiple GitHub Actions workflows across various projects and branches using [Puppeteer](https://pptr.dev/), enabling streamlined workflow management from the command line.

-## Repository

-Find the source code in the [bulk-github-action-runner](https://github.com/BirajMainali/bulk-github-action-runner) repository.

 ## Features

 - Initiates workflows for specific branches (`develop` or `master`) as configured.